ivanalie/Churn-Prediction/README.md

+# Predict Attrition of High Performing Employee with ML models
-# GA Data Science (by Ivana)
+employees, (by Ivana)
+<i>Author: Ivana</i>
-A repo for programs and projects from General Assembly's Data Science course
+This is a capstone project from General Assembly' Data Science course